MEET THE PEOPLE OF MP

-David is FIA Formula 3 and Spanish Formula 4 engineer.
+David is currently a Spanish Formula 4 engineer and former FIA F3 engineer.
 He has been dreaming about being an engineer in motorsport since he was a kid.
 He started volunteering in Formula V teams, which is a volt series and the lowest entry-level in New Zealand.
 ‘After that, I moved into the formula student team when I started studying engineering at Auckland University, as a mechanical engineer.
 I did this for three years, then I moved as a number 2 mechanic to the Toyota Racing Series, which is the top level of racing in New Zealand.’
 From there he worked his way up through different racing series.

 After living and working in Indianapolis and the United Kingdom, he and his partner Jennifer (team coordinator) moved to the Netherlands.
 David was working with a Finnish GP3 team, where he worked with multiple other guys who now work at MP Motorsport.
 The team quit racing in GP3 when MP Motorsport started racing in Formula Renault Eurocup.
 He and a lot of other guys moved to MP Motorsport.

 You need to have a good attitude and willing to work hard, so people get to know you based on that reputation.